 How do I play on LibraryCraft?

-You need the base game on PC, Mac, Linux, Xbox, iOS, Android or Switch in order to play.
+You need the base game on PC, Mac or Linux (Java Edition) in order to play.
 If you haven’t paid for the game, it will cost around AU $35.
-It is not possible to access LibraryCraft with a PlayStation or Minecraft Education Edition.
+It is not possible to access LibraryCraft using Bedrock or Education Editions.

 LibraryCraft also has moderators – players with an extra level of responsibility and power.
 All current moderators are either Library staff, or official council volunteers.
 The moderators are there to help players if they are lost or stuck, to offer advice, judge our competitions, and create awesome content for the players.
 They are also there to ensure player safety online – making sure the rules are followed for the safety of all involved.